elliottmorris/portfolio/content/_index.md

 ## Contact
 ---

 Want to get in touch?
-My email address is elliott (AT) thecrosstab (DOT) com.
+My email address is elliott(AT)gelliottmorris.com.